Hylosium/local-rag-example/README.md

 # local-rag-example
-Build your own ChatPDF and run them locally
+Build your own ChatPDF and run them locally with *llama3* or with an endpoint to *Ollama*.

 Dependencies:
 - langchain